clong/detect-responder/README.md

 ## Installation
 To begin, the osquery-python package must be installed on the system.
 The easiest way to install it is via `$ sudo pip install osquery`.

-Create a folder and `chmod 755` it called `/var/osquery/extensions` (MacOS) or `/etc/osquery/extensions` (Linux) and copy detect_responder.ext to that directory.
+Create a folder  called `/var/osquery/extensions` (MacOS) or `/etc/osquery/extensions` (Linux), `chmod 755` it, and copy detect_responder.ext to that directory.
 The extension and directory should have the following permissions:
 ```
 $ ls -al /var/osquery/extensions
 total 3336